jfvilas/react-file-manager/frontend/README.md

   intuitive keyboard shortcuts.
 - **Drag-and-Drop**: Move selected files and folders by dragging them to the desired directory, making file organization effortless.
+- **Context cutomization**: Add your specifcia use-case icons and actions for your unique object types.

 ## 🚀 Installation